 A 'tobacco product' is defined as "a product consisting wholly or partly of tobacco and intended to be smoked, sniffed, sucked or chewed".

 'Smoking related products' are cigarette papers, tubes, filters, holders, apparatus for making cigarettes and pipes for smoking tobacco products.

 A 'nicotine vapour product' is any type of device or any part of a device used to inhale nicotine vapour or any other device that resembles these.
 Included in the definition are e-cigarettes, e-cigars and e-shisha, and other products such as flavoured non-nicotine vapour products.
+These products are often referred to as 'vapes'.
 Also included are the individual parts that make up the device, refill containers and their contents.

 The following are not included in the definition of a nicotine vapour product:

 Age restriction on the sale of tobacco products